bebound/bebound.github.io/content/posts/using-jsonfield-before-django-3-dot-1.md

 ## django-jsonfield-backport {#django-jsonfield-backport}

 This package save data as JSON in database and also support JSON query.
-If your database meet the requirements (MySQL > 5.7, PG > 9.5, MariaDB > 10.2 or SQLite > 3.9 with [JSON1](https://docs.djangoproject.com/en/3.1/ref/databases/#sqlite-json1) extension), you can use JSONField like Django's native implementation.
+If your database meet the requirements (MySQL &gt; 5.7, PG &gt; 9.5, MariaDB &gt; 10.2 or SQLite &gt; 3.9 with [JSON1](https://docs.djangoproject.com/en/3.1/ref/databases/#sqlite-json1) extension), you can use JSONField like Django's native implementation.

 ```python3
 from django.db import models